robbiemu/Udacity---Developing-Android-Apps/Lesson 4.md

 _see also [SQLite Database documentation](http://developer.android.com/reference/android/database/sqlite/SQLiteDatabase.html)._

+#### Queries

+Queries can be executed from the `SQLiteDatabase` object (from [getReadableDatabase](http://developer.android.com/reference/android/database/sqlite/SQLiteOpenHelper.html#getReadableDatabase(%29)) with the [query](http://developer.android.com/reference/android/database/sqlite/SQLiteDatabase.html#query(java.lang.String, java.lang.String[], java.lang.String, java.lang.String[], java.lang.String, java.lang.String, java.lang.String, java.lang.String%29) method.
+This is just a helper function for constructing and executing queries.
+All variations of `query` return a [cursor](http://developer.android.com/reference/android/database/Cursor.html) object over the results of the query.
+Typically, you would call `moveToFirst` and later `moveToNext` to traverse the return values.

+Typically, you would then validate the results before using them, and close the sql connection.

 ### Testing

 [Tests](http://www.tutorialspoint.com/junit/junit_quick_guide.htm) ensure that functional aspects of the application perform to specification.
 This helps in the lifecycle of product maintanence and extension.
 Android provides a [testing structure](http://developer.android.com/tools/testing/testing_android.html) to assist in implementing tests for your application.